 Story of Disney Springs

-Skees explained the need for Disney to always create a story, even when redesigning an area meant for retail and restaurants:
+Skees explained the need for Disney always to create a story, even when redesigning an area meant for retail and restaurants:

 “At Walt Disney Imagineering we’re really storytellers, so through the years we’ve always brought these venues to life in our theme parks and hotels, in our cruise lines everywhere, and we always try to back those by telling stories.
 So the story that we developed for Disney Springs is different from our theme parks.
 It’s not like Frontierland or one of the lands in a theme park, but the storyline that we developed gives us a background history for which to create everything on - our landscaping, our architecture and everything.”

-Kathy Mangum, Executive Producer at Walt Disney Imagineering, fresh off of creating the fictitious town of Radiator Springs for Cars Land at the Disneyland Resort in California, explained the basis for the Disney Springs concept.
+Kathy Mangum, the Executive Producer at Walt Disney Imagineering, fresh off of creating the fictitious town of Radiator Springs for Cars Land at the Disneyland Resort in California, explained the basis for the Disney Springs concept.

 “The heart of Disney Springs, of this whole development, is an area that we’re calling The Springs.
 And The Springs is a bubbling water fountain.
 It’s sort of a natural space where we’re really taking advantage of the water in general.”

 The origin story of Disney Springs is actually quite similar to that of Radiator Springs.
-Both center around the notion of water being a hotspot for activity - quite literally hot.
-For Cars Land, Imagineers told a story of Stanley, a Ford Model-T who founded Radiator Springs after discovering a bubbling natural spring during his travels.
+Both center around the notion of water being a hotspot for activity – quite literally hot.
+For Cars Land, Imagineers told Stanley, a Ford Model-T who founded Radiator Springs after discovering a bubbling natural spring during his travels.

 Likewise, Disney Springs harkens back to the days when springs were a big draw for Florida.
 Skees continued to explain the Disney Springs tale: